Sam-Tracey/Fundamentals-of-Data-Analysis/README.md

 In this section I decided to use a time series plot, barplot and boxplot to create a Covid-19 dashboard.
 The dashboard evaluates the Covid-19 cases in Ireland per day. the Covid-19 deaths per day, the vaccination rate per European Country and finally the vaccintaion rate across different continents.

+## Trouble Shooting.

+1. Data Will Not Load From URL.

+Both of these notebooks retrieve data from official websites at specific URLs.
+In the case that the URLs change or the websites themselves are removed I wanted to provide a method for the notebooks to still function even without being able to retrieve the data.
+If you find that either notebook generates errors when loading the data from any of the URLs I have included an "In Case of Emergency" section in a mark down cell within each notebook.
+Please follow the instructions in this section to enable you to load a version of the data stored locally in the repository.

+2. Issues Running Tabula.py.

+The tabula.py package is used to extract data from .pdf documents and is used in the cao.ipynb notebook.
+The tabula.py package relies on Java being installed on your machine.
+If you have any issues with installing tabula.py please consult the documentation at the following link: https://tabula-py.readthedocs.io/en/latest/getting_started.html